Understanding GVM & GCM The Ultimate Guide for 4WD Owners

 GVM stands for Gross Vehicle Mass.

-Simply put, it is the maximum legal weight your vehicle can weigh when it is fully loaded.
+Simply put, it is the maximum legal weight your vehicle can weigh at its own wheels if the vehicle drove onto a scale.
 This is a limit set by the manufacturer (e.g., Toyota, Ford, Isuzu) and registered with the government.

 Your GVM includes everything: